Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

  Ext.   | Comment
 --------|-------------
 *.vrt   | GDAL Virtual File.
-This is a wrapper format for all files supported by GDAL.
-*.jnx   | Garmin Birds Eye.
+This is a wrapper format for all files supported by GDAL. (see details below) *.jnx   | Garmin Birds Eye.
 *.rmap  | CompeGPS Map Container.
 Just a very reduced feature set is supported.
 The tile format must be JPEG.
 The projection can be Mercator or Gauss Krueger 4/3